 - 1. The possession of a deer after 8:00 P.M. on the date killed without a legal possession tag shall be deemed illegal possession.
 Any legally killed deer which is recovered too late to be brought to the deer check station by closing time must be immediately reported by telephone to the nearest Division of Fish and Wildlife law enforcement regional headquarters.
 Said deer must be brought to a checking station on the next open day to receive a legal "possession tag."
 If the season has concluded, said deer must be taken to a regular deer checking station on the following weekday to receive a legal possession tag.
 It is unlawful to attempt to take or continue to hunt for more than the number of deer permitted. - 2.
-In Zones 3, 6, 9, 13, 27, 29, 35, 37, 40, 63 and 66 it shall be illegal to kill, take or attempt to take any antlered deer which does not have a minimum of three antler points on one side. - (c) This season shall be open only to holders of a valid and current bow and arrow hunting license or all around sportsman license that contains an attached fall bow and arrow deer "transportation tag" or a proper and valid supplemental tag.
+In Zones 3, 6, 9, 13, 27, 29, 35, 37, 40, and 63, it shall be illegal to kill, take or attempt to take any antlered deer which does not have a minimum of three antler points on one side.
+Beginning in 2007, it shall be legal to kill, take or attempt to take an antlered deer with less than three antler points on one side in Zone 6. - 3.
+The bag limit for the special youth hunting day provided in (a)3 above is one deer of either sex and any age.
+The requirement that hunters take an antlerless deer first or earn-a-buck is waived for this day only.
+All tagging and deer checking requirements shall apply.
+The provisions of (b)2 above, requiring that antlered deer must have at least three antler points on one side, is waived for the special youth hunt on this day only. - (c) This season shall be open only to holders of a valid and current bow and arrow hunting license or all around sportsman license that contains an attached fall bow and arrow deer "transportation tag" or a proper and valid supplemental tag.
 If the anticipated harvest of deer has not been accomplished during this season, additional days of bow and arrow deer hunting may be authorized by the Director.
 Such authorization and dates thereof shall be announced by press and radio.
 Handicapped individuals hunting with a modified bow must have a valid Special Bow Use Permit on their person while hunting in addition to a valid Bow and Arrow Hunting License. - (d) Authority: The authority for the adoption of the foregoing section is found in N.J.S.A.
 23:4-42, 23:4-43, 23:4-45, 23:4-47 and other applicable statutes.